 - Learn the signs of jaundice in newborns.

 - Keep your child away from people who have serious contagious illnesses, such as meningitis.

 - Make sure your child's immunizations are up-to-date.

 Everyone who has CP has problems with body movement and posture.
-But the physical problems are worse for some people than for others.
+But the physical problems vary.
 People may have:

-- A slight limp or a hard time walking.
+- A limp or a hard time walking.

 - Little or no control over their arms and legs or other parts of the body, such as the mouth and tongue.
 This can cause problems with eating and speaking.